 What’s next for DACA recipients and applicants?

 Due to the Supreme Court opinion, DACA is now in effect.
 Those who want to apply for DACA should find out if they are eligible and be ready to file.
-However, it’s only been a day since DACA has become effective again, we are awaiting for guidance from the United States of Citizenship and Services (USCIS) on whether they will formally announce they are receiving new DACA applications or if the Trump Administration will issue another executive order or a legal challenge.
+However, it’s only been a day since DACA has become effective again, we are waiting for guidance from the United States of Citizenship and Services (USCIS) on whether they will formally announce they are receiving new DACA applications or if the Trump Administration will issue another executive order or a legal challenge.

 Contact an experienced Immigration Attorney for your DACA application

 If you want to file a DACA for yourself or a family member, and want to know how we can assist you and your family, please contact us to schedule a consultation today.
 Our Immigration attorneys speak Spanish, Chinese, French, Italian and Portuguese.